lightninglabs/lightning-api/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
 r_hash | bytes |
 payment_request | string | A bare-bones invoice for a payment within the Lightning Network.
-With the details of the invoice, the sender has all the data necessary to send a payment to the recipient.
+With the details of the invoice, the sender has all the data necessary to send a payment to the recipient. add_index | uint64 | The "add" index of this invoice.
+Each newly created invoice will increment this index making it monotonically increasing.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all added invoices with an add_index greater than this one.

 ## ChanInfoRequest